CRUTCHES 4 AFRICA

 • Cleaners, theaters, bowling alleys

-• Any well-publicized event such as a festival, homecoming, or the state fair
+• Any well-publicized event such as a festival, homecoming, or the state fair, county fair, art show, rodeo, craft fairs.

-You will need to set up a 55-gallon drum or garbage can to collect the crutches, canes, walkers, wheelchairs, etc. Contact us and we will give you advice on how to organize your collection.
+You will need to set up a 55-gallon drum or garbage can to collect the crutches, canes, walkers, wheelchairs, baby joggers, knee walkers, bicycle trailers, knee braces, air casts, prosthetic limbs, etc. Contact us and we will give you advice on how to organize your collection.
 We can also make arrangements for what to do after you have crutches ready for shipping.

 How to prepare mobility devices